 The real estate industry, and particularly the hospitality and retail sector, has been hard hit by the COVID-19 pandemic.
 Occupiers in those sectors have put a lot of pressure on the government to provide further support.

-Commercial tenants benefitted from a prohibition on landlords forfeiting commercial leases for non payment of rent, and also restrictions on landlords using the Commercial Rent Arrears Recovery (CRAR) procedure.
-The measures were due to end on 31 March 2021.
+Commercial tenants benefitted from a prohibition on landlords forfeiting commercial leases for non-payment of rent, and also restrictions on landlords using the Commercial Rent Arrears Recovery (CRAR) procedure unless 189 days of rent was owed.
+The measures were due to end on 30 September 2020.

 Extension of Measures

-On 10 March, Rt Hon Robert Jenrick MP (Secretary of State for Housing, Communities and Local Government) and Rt Hon Kwasi Kwarteng (Business Secretary), announced that:
+On 16 September, Robert Jenrick MP (Secretary of State for Housing, Communities and Local Government) announced to the House of Commons that:

-- The protection from forfeiture of business tenancies for non-payment of rent under s82 of Coronavirus Act 2020 due to expire on 31 March will be extended to 30 June 2021 and the Ministry of Justice will also lay a Statutory Instrument to extend the restrictions on the exercise of Commercial Rent Arrears Recovery (CRAR) similarly to 30 June 2021.
+- The protection from forfeiture of business tenancies for non-payment of rent under s82 of Coronavirus Act 2020 (due to expire on 30 September) will be extended to 31 December in England – matching the extension already announced for Wales.

-- The full statement outlined that the government’s current position is to support commercial landlords and tenants to agree their own arrangements for paying or writing off rent debts by 30 June.
-However, the government have also made it clear that where businesses can pay their rent, they should do so, consistent with the message contained in the Code of Practice for the Property Sector which was published in June of 2020 and which the government have previously referred too.
-Click here to view our alert regarding this topic.
+The full statement outlined that the thought process was that the extensions would “stop businesses going under and protect jobs over the coming months.”
+However, the Government also made it clear that where businesses can pay their rent, they should do so, consistent with the message contained in the Code of Practice for the Property Sector which was published in June this year (see here).